 Out of the blue

 After two years of her sudden disappearance, one morning I got a call from her.
 She was the mother of a baby boy now.
 Pinky said that she had been with her in-laws for those two years.
-According to her, she was so busy with her pregnancy, baby etc. that she couldn’t make the time to call us.
+According to her, she was so busy with her pregnancy, baby, etc. that she couldn’t take the time to call us.
 I accepted her excuse, hard though it was to comprehend.
 She was back in the city and we decided to meet soon.
 I wanted to celebrate her return.